This phase is about setting up your OCDS implementation to be a success.

 A data expert who will identify where data put forward for publication in OCDS exists at a technical level.
 They need to be familiar with the IT systems that capture and store contracting data and related documents.

-A procurement expert who will identify where data put forward for publication in OCDS exists at a semantic level.
+A procurement expert who will identify which procurement information matches which OCDS fields, at a semantic level.
 They need to be familiar with procurement legislation and procedures.

 A system architect who will define the architecture for publishing OCDS data.
 They can be an internal team member or an external consultant.